Mysore and Led Ashtanga Classes

 Tracie

-In led class, students come in, take their places and the teacher leads them through the same postures together as a group.
-At Better Bodies we teach Led Half Primary on Monday & Wednesday mornings and Led Full Primary on Saturday morning.
+Led class is how most students are introduced to yoga.
+Students take their places and the teacher leads them through the same postures together as a group.
+At Better Bodies we teach Led Half Primary on Monday & Wednesday mornings at 6am and Led Full Primary on Saturday morning at 8:30.
+Led classes are a great way to learn the Ashtanga sequences.
 We provide modifications and variations to suit all levels.
 All are welcome!

-Mysore style allows students to move through their own personal practices individually, in a group setting, with the teacher acting as a guide to provide structure, motivation, challenge, compassion - whatever the student needs that day.
-The Mysore room is a great place to really dig in and personalize your work.
+Mysore-Style sounds intimidating, but we have had many brand-new students learn Ashtanga this way.
+Mysore-style, named after the town where Ashtanga Vinyasa originated, allows students to move through their own personal practices individually, in a group setting, with the teacher acting as a guide to provide structure, motivation, challenge, compassion - whatever the student needs that day.
 Brand new students are welcome!